 The three files needed to compile the network time display program.
 "GPS_Time.ino" is the renamed "ESP8266_TN008g_NTP_Time_OLED_and_WIFI_Manager_UK_Webserver_02.i.ino" file.

 Open Window's Device Manager and expand the Ports (COM & LPT) section.
 Plug the assembled D1 Mini + OLED into your computer using a Micro USB cable.
 You should see a new COM port show up in Device Manager.
-If it doesn't show up you may need to download the CH340 serial port driver.
+If it doesn't show up try another usb cable (some are power only with not data).
+You might also need to download the CH340 serial port driver.
 Unzip the file and run the installer.

 Device Manager